Skip to content

 3. git reset --hard origin/main

-4. git clean -fd
+4. git clean -fd -e audit_data -e data/cache -e secrets -e .env

 5. update selected .env values from GitHub secrets if new values are provided